ollien/git-difftool.chocmixin/README.md

 Git-difftool.chocmixin
 ======================

-A chocolat mixin for git diftool
+A chocolat mixin for git difftool